waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Idea:** A `wall_checker_tool` that automates the process of pathing to, facing, and interacting with a sequence of wall tiles.
 - **Agent Idea:** A `systematic_search_planner` agent that takes the map layout and a list of checked tiles and outputs the next sequence of moves to check the next logical tile for a hidden interaction.
 - **Current Hypothesis (from agent):** Performing a non-glitched save via the PC might reset the state that causes the receptionist's save function to fail.
+  37. Performing a non-glitched save via the PC might reset the state that causes the receptionist's save function to fail.
+(Failed: The save-glitch sequence still occurred and forced a cancellation).